-Back in the medina—one of the most popular Morocco attractions—we wandered all the souks, soaking up the atmosphere of the busy passageways and small squares and getting thoroughly lost in the activity.
+Back in the medina, we wandered all the souks, soaking up the atmosphere of the busy passageways and small squares and getting thoroughly lost in the activity.
 There’s really no way to avoid getting a bit turned around, and finding your way out is fun anyway.

 We saw an endless number of multi-colored lanterns, stacks and stacks of rugs for sale, and metalworkers shaping copper pots.
 Plenty of the shops in the souks are designed for tourists, but there are many more—like the professional knife sharpener—that are for locals.

 One of our favorite souks was for weddings-related items.
 There was the expected jewelry and elaborate dresses along with some decorations.
 But one thing we didn’t anticipate was the traditional roofed carriage called an amaria.
 Brides ride in on them carried by a group of 4-6 men.
 It’s like something you might imagine happening for Cleopatra.

 There are also several historical sites in the 9th-century medina that have helped Fez land a spot on the UNESCO World Heritage list.
 Foremost among them is the University of Al Quaraouiyine.
 Founded in 859, it is considered the world’s oldest university.